-This also shows that the principles of Liberty and Justice are intrinsically and inseparably connected: A just society must necessarily be a free and voluntary one (otherwise it would not be just); and a free and voluntary society (in order to exist) must necessarily be a just society.
-Thus Liberty and Justice are the two sides of the very same coin, which coin is peace, freedom and prosperity.
+This also shows that the principles of Liberty and Justice are intrinsically and inseparably connected: A just society must necessarily be a free and voluntary one (otherwise it would not be just, because any aggressive/coercive social order, is, by definition, unjust); and inversely, a free and voluntary society (in order to exist) must necessarily be a just society.
+Thus Liberty and Justice are the two sides of the very same coin, which coin is peace, freedom and prosperity, that is Private Property.

 - Justice = Voluntary Society

 Note: The Second Fundamental Principle of Liberty is also known as the Benson Principle.

 Third Fundamental principle of Liberty is (derived from the first two):

 - If there exists public property, that is property to which all who reside within certain geographical area have equal claim of ownership, it can be managed by the voice of the majority, provided that: